gildeb/Micropython/pyboard/README.md

     >>> m1.set_speed(-m1.speed) # change direction (warning: speed attribute is always >0)
     >>> m1.do_steps(50)         # move motor 1 50 steps backward

 Warning:  *do_steps*  function enables the hardware driver (enable pin set to 0) and it stays enabled when the motor stops (in order to lock position).
-The driver must be disabled to stop current flowing in the coils.
+The driver must be disabled to stop current flowing through the coils.

 ## Configuration parameters